aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 The story of bucket aggregations won\'t be complete without speaking about histograms.
 Histograms aggregate date based on provided interval.
-And since we have a `date` property, we\'ll build a date histogram.
+And since we have a `date` property, we'll build a date histogram.

 The format of the histogram aggregation is similar to what we saw so far, so we can create a new method almost identical to previous ones: